Stolpersteine

-It is a project against forgetting: 330 "Stolpersteine" have already given people in Chemnitz pause for thought.
-Embedded in the pavement, the memorial stones commemorate the tragic fates of fellow citizens who were persecuted, deported, murdered or driven to their deaths during the National Socialist regime.
-Small 10 x 10 cm brass plaques on the stones provide information about the names and most important dates in the lives of these people and mark their last places of residence or work.
+It is a project against forgetting: 379 "Stumbling Stones" have already given people in Chemnitz pause for thought.
+Embedded in the pavement, the memorial stones commemorate the tragic fates of people who were persecuted, deported, murdered, driven to their deaths or forced to flee during the National Socialist regime.
+10 x 10 cm small brass plaques on the stones provide information about the names and most important dates in the lives of these people and mark their last places of residence or work.

 The "Stumbling Stones" project